Thai Coconut Chicken Soup with Lemongrass is a perfect, simple weeknight dinner, that's keto-friendly, low-carb, and

 - Ready under 30 minutes

 If you don't want to use rotisserie chicken, any shredded cooked chicken will work in this soup.
 If you have leftover grilled chicken breast, that will be perfect too.

 Most grocery stores sell Thai red curry paste.
 The likely place you can find this is in the international foods section.
 If your store does not carry it, you can always find it on Amazon.

 Do you need Lemongrass for this Thai Soup?

 You can make the soup without it but I find that Lemongrass really is the one ingredient that takes this soup to another level.
-My local market carries fresh lemongrass stalks but there are times when they don’t.
+My local market carries fresh lemongrass stalks but there are times when they don't.
 In this case, I always have a stash of dried lemongrass on hand.
-One tsp of dried is equivalent to one stalk.
+One teaspoon of dried is equivalent to one stalk.

 If you're strictly paleo and want to keep this soup lower in carbs, skip the potato.
 I find it is wonderful with and without it.
 I've made it both ways numerous times.
 It all depends on what mood you're in.

 This is truly one of my all-time favorite soups and I sure hope you enjoy it!